 Ceredigion Registration Service – Coronavirus (COVID-19)

-- Death and still-birth registration appointments will be undertaken over the telephone during the pandemic period.
+- Death and still-birth registration appointments will be undertaken over the telephone.
 Therefore, you will not need to attend an appointment in person.

 To arrange a death or still-birth registration appointment by telephone, please contact us on 01970 633580.